 - Government employees

-- Any other individuals who may be tasked with responding to oil spill incidents.
+- Individuals who may be tasked with responding to oil spill incidents.

 Classes are conducted at